Make this beautiful and simple scrap wood wall art with these easy to follow DIY steps and a short video to help you get started.

 - A Small Detail Sander, like the finger-sized Micro Zip I used

 That’s it.
-This custom scrap wood wall art makeover is easy, peasy.
+This wood wall art makeover is easy, peasy.
 Right?
 I’m so glad I went for it.
-No need to build new custom wall art when the original can be updated. 🙂
+No need to build new scrap wood wall art when the original can be updated. 🙂

 Or build your kids this great DIY Farmhouse Activity Board.

 I love this beautiful DIY Acrylic Paint Pouring Wall Art tutorial.